vmkhot/Metagenome-workflows/Metatranscriptomics/Quality Control.md

 These samples are ordered by a time-series - looks like there was more rRNA in the samples towards the end of the time-series

+Additionally, I redid sortmerna on sample UT1 with a "paired_out" option to see if less rRNA reads would be pulled out to the sample but it produced the exact same result so I assume that for UT1 the rRNA is actually 47% of the reads... unfortunately.